 This starts with getting an understanding of who’s currently on your team.
 What are their strengths and weaknesses?
 What comes naturally to them and what requires them to stretch outside their comfort zone?

-If you use the PI software, you can use Team Work Styles to plot employees against the activities that are critical to your team’s success.
+If you use the PI software, the Team Discovery feature helps to plot employees against the activities that are critical to your team’s success.

-The screenshot above displays the makeup of an existing team.
-You’ll notice that four team members border the edge of the Teamwork & Employee Experience quadrant.
-This means they share behavioral traits that would make them a good fit for increasing team cohesion and helping to develop employees.
+Let’s say four team members of a team border the edge of the Teamwork & Employee Experience quadrant.
+This means they share behavioral traits that would make them a good fit for increasing cohesion among group members and helping to develop employees.
 These would be great people to spearhead an initiative to improve teamwork and team relations.

 To fill the role, you might look internally to see who’s behaviorally wired for those types of activities.
 For example, maybe your marketing team is fast-moving and creative, but in need of someone to analyze data to determine which marketing efforts are most successful.
 You might lean on someone from your operations or business intelligence teams to provide that skill and insight.
 Alternatively, you could look at hiring someone new to join or support the team.